-I am the author of The Virtual Pagan (Red Wheel/Weiser, 2002) and CyberCoven.Org (self-published ebook, 2004) as well as Magickal Connections: Creating a Healthy and Lasting Spiritual Group (New Page, 2007).
-I have contributed to the Magic on the Edge anthology (Immanion Press, 2006), the Pop Culture Grimoire (anthology, Immanion Press, 2008) and am an ongoing contributor to several Llewellyn annuals.
+I’m a Witch, a Priestess, and a writer living in the Pacific Northwest for more than a 20 years.
+I am the author of three books: The Virtual Pagan (Red Wheel/Weiser, 2002), CyberCoven.Org (self-published ebook, 2004), and Magickal Connections: Creating a Healthy and Lasting Spiritual Group (New Page, 2007).
+I have contributed to the Magic on the Edge anthology (Immanion Press, 2006), the Pop Culture Grimoire (Immanion Press, 2008), and the Pagan Leadership Anthology.

-I am the owner/editor of Facing North: A Community Resource, my web space for hundreds of reviews of books and items of interest to the Pagan/New Age/Spiritual community.
+I coordinated the Review Circle for The Beltane Papers for seven years which became the model for Facing North: A Community Resource, the web space I founded in 2006.
+There we offer hundreds of reviews items of interest to the Pagan/New Age/Spiritual community.

-I coordinated the Review Circle for The Beltane Papers for seven years.
-Over the years I have contributed articles to several magazines, including SageWoman, PanGaia, newWitch, and The Blessed Bee.
-My work can be found online at BeliefNet, PaganNews, and London Bytes (the journal of the University of Western Ontario)
+Over the years I have contributed articles to several magazines, including Witches & Pagans, SageWoman, PanGaia, newWitch, and The Blessed Bee.
+I have contributed to several Llewellyn annuals.
+My work can be found online at BeliefNet, PaganNews, and London Bytes (the journal of the University of Western Ontario).

 Since 2000 I have led JaguarMoon coven. together we teach the Art of Ritual class, a year long course of “witchcraft 101”.
 Together we celebrate the seasons, work magick, and share the Mysteries in a unique, mentor-based setting.